What you will learn in this article

 Adding a list of property values

-If you wish to include a list of property values in the dropdown, you can copy and paste a list of comma-separated values.
+If you wish to include a list of property values in the dropdown, you can copy and paste a list of comma-separated values and click "Select All".
 For example, if you've implemented "email" as a user property, you can paste the following string instead of selecting each value one at a time:

 Custom Segment Labels